The money will go to researchers in the fields of AI, health and sustainability

 The programme is worth €10.2 million, with €5.6 million coming from EU’s Horizon 2020 programme and another €4.6 million put forward by the universities in the alliance.
 The first call for applications will be published in autumn.

 EUTOPIA is one of the alliances to have recently been included in a pilot project by the European Commission to build “European Universities.”
-Its members are Free University Brussels, CY Cergy Paris University, University of Gothenburg, University of Ljubljana, Pompeu Fabra University in Barcelona and the University of Warwick.
+Its members are Vrije Universiteit Brussel, CY Cergy Paris University, University of Gothenburg, University of Ljubljana, Pompeu Fabra University in Barcelona and the University of Warwick.

 The universities will offer grants to 76 post-doctoral researchers over five years, who will be involved in international collaborative research and teaching.
 Researchers are also expected to work with local governments and businesses.